python-ellar/ellar/docs/techniques/staticfiles.md

 In our previous project, within the `car` module folder, we can create a following directories, `my_static/car`.
 Inside this folder `my_static/car`, we can create a file named `example.txt`.
-This allows us to keep all of the static files related to the car module organized in one location `my_static`.
+This allows us to keep all the static files related to the car module organized in one location `my_static`.

 Next, we tell `CarModule` about our static folder.